danielhk2004/MP/_posts/2025-10-10-Physical-Consistency-of-the-Corinaldesi–Papapetrou-SSC-in-Schwarzschild-Spacetime.md

 ---
-title: "Physical Consistency of the Corinaldesi–Papapetrou SSC in Schwarzschild Spacetime"
+title: "Physical Inconsistency of the Corinaldesi–Papapetrou SSC in Schwarzschild Spacetime"
 categories:
   - Quantum
   - Gravity